jkingharman/home/notes/colourised_sql.md

 Most of these databases speak SQL, which makes SQL handy to know.
 And yet many junior developers don’t.
 How come?

-One reason is bad PR.
+One reason is just: bad PR.
 SQL is old and, for some, evokes images of dusty DBAs ensconced in megacorps.
 Another reason though is that SQL seems *weird*.
-Or at least it seems weird if all you know is Ruby.
+Or at least it seems so if all you know is Ruby.

 Ignore this weirdness.
 SQL is a small language.
 Handful of verbs really.
 It’s also a language that rewards thinking in pictures: you grasp the language better if you visualise how it acts.
-Which there is a trick to, at least for the very basics.
-It’s to colour in your tables.
+Which there is a trick to, at least for the very basics. *It’s to colour in your tables*.

 Here’s an example: